AmberGraceRblx/pract/docs/basic/installation.md

 ## Installation

+> WARNING: Pract does not yet have a stable release for use production projects!
+Unit tests still need to be written, and the API fully documented.

 Before you begin, you should install the Pract library into your Roblox project.
 You can install Pract using one of the following methods: